a private nonprofit no-kill dog/cat rescue

 Caring for your pet involves more than providing food and water.
 Pets are God's creatures that are deserving of quality lives without suffering from abuse and neglect.
 A responsible pet owner thinks of the pet's needs and tries to meet those needs.
 Good quality food and clean water prevent illness.
 Shelter and shade protect from the elements.
 Exercise promotes good health and prevents obesity.
 Regular veterinary care is essential, including regular vaccinations and deworming.
 Rabies shots are required by law for all dogs over 4 months old and are needed to obtain a dog license.
 It is recommended that cats be vaccinated for Rabies also.
 Treat your pet for fleas/ticks; pets get tapeworms from fleas and tick-borne illnesses, such as Lyme Disease, from ticks.
 For your information, diarrhea can be a symptom of internal parasites that requires medical treatment.
 Can you imagine the suffering from earmites or any other ailments that are left untreated?
 Pets can't tell us when they feel bad or are sick; they rely on us for everything.
 We are their whole world, please make it a good one!
 Enjoy your pet, spend quality time with it, and let it be a part of your family!
 Your time, effort, commitment, and money are required to be a responsible pet owner.
 You will be rewarded with the unconditional love of your pet.
 Whether you already have a pet or are considering adoption, please be a responsible pet owner/guardian!

 Do you love animals?
 Do you have some free time or just like to keep busy?
 If so, you can help our rescued animals.
 They need and deserve human interaction and attention every day.
-We are looking for volunteers to walk, play with, give affection, and train our rescued dogs.
+We are looking for volunteers who are able to make a commitment of 3 hours a week.
+Volunteers are needed to walk, play with, give affection, and train our rescued dogs.
 Our cats would love for you to visit and spend time with them, socialize them, sit with them, pet them, and play with them.
 Another great way to help is by fostering a rescued animal.
 Fostering helps save more lives!
 We are looking for foster homes to take in and care for dogs/cats while they are waiting for forever homes.
 Most people are hesitant to foster rescued animals because of the fear of the unknown, but the fact is it is relatively easy to open your heart and your home to a rescued animal.
 We provide food and any needed veterinary care; there would be no monetary expense to you.
 We just ask that you provide love and a safe environment for the rescued animal you are fostering.
 Just try it!
 If it doesn't work out, you can always return the animal to the rescue.
-If interested, please contact us via email at email@example.com.
+If interested, please contact us via email at firstname.lastname@example.org.
 Thank you.

 "He is your friend, your partner